Design Controller for Power Electronics Model Using Simulated I/O Data

 To specify the step amplitude, click .
 Then, in the Step Input Specifications dialog box, in the

 enough to sufficiently excite the system and small enough to prevent the controller from

 entering discontinuous-current mode.

 Click Run Simulation.
 To obtain the input/output response of the plant, PID Tuner injects the specified input signal at the output of the PID Controller block and measures the corresponding output response at the input of the controller.
 The software runs two simulations, an offset response without the input signal and an input response with the input signal.
 The difference between these responses is the output response.

-In the Plant Identification document, the Input plot shows the specified input signal, and the Output plot shows the corresponding output response.
+In the Plant Identification figure, the Input plot shows the specified input signal, and the Output plot shows the corresponding output response.

 To use this simulated input/output data, click Apply.
 Then, to close the Simulate I/O Data tab, click Close.

 On the Plant Identification tab, select the plant structure to identify based on your knowledge of the plant and the appearance of the output step response.
 For this example, the output response looks like an underdamped second-order response.
 In the Structure drop-down list, select Underdamped Pair.